 The accuracy metrics per class and the OA analysis are given in the tables below for quantitative assessment.
 For the qualitative assessment, the classification results are represented in the figure below.
-Instance segmentation results are not shared for this dataset, as this is in a different scale compared to the geospatial point clouds and the parameters for instance segmentation is fixed for geospatial data.
+Instance segmentation results are not shared for this dataset, as this is in a different scale compared to the geospatial point clouds.